 Fort Worth has changed so much in the 10 years I’ve lived here, and changed for the better.
 It used to be so difficult to find healthy vegan food in Fort Worth, and now, thankfully, those days are long gone.
 Here are my favorites – updated yearly: the best Fort Worth vegan restaurants and meals.

 The Best Fort Worth Vegan Restaurants

 Ever since Qana closed, all of our attention has gone to Istanbul Grill and Bar.
 It’s fancier and the food is delicious; it’s just a little harder to get to as it’s in Sundance Square (which is great for any travelers).
 They have a few salads, veggies, hummuses, dips and breads that are fully vegan.
 Their service is good, wine list is good, and with it being right in the heart of Sundance Square, it’s the perfect place to hit up before an improv show at 4 Day Weekend or a night of jazz at Scat Lounge.
 Date night covered!

 We have a new vegan Mexican player in Fort Worth and it is Mariachi’s Dine-in and hot damn are their vegan tacos insane good.
 Get the jack fruit!
 They have a full bar, too with an extensive tequila collection.
-This is one of my favorite choices for Fort Worth vegan restaurants – just heads up, though, like so much of Fort Worth, this place closes on Sundays.
+This is one of my favorite choices for Fort Worth vegan restaurants – just heads up, though, like so much of Fort Worth, this place closes on Sundays and Mondays.

-Next best for vegan tacos and Mexican food is Belenty’s Love right by TCU.
+Next up for vegan tacos and Mexican food is Belenty’s Love right by TCU.
 Their food is fresh and has quite the kick to it.
 I no longer have to drive to Granbury for super fresh and delicious vegan Mexican food!